-During this period of brumation, a reptile may not eat, drink, defecate, or move for several weeks.
-They may bury themselves completely underground or go to the darkest, coolest part of their enclosure, and scare you half to death when they don't respond to normal stimuli (i.e. poking and prodding).
+Brumation is a dormant period for reptiles.
+As with hibernation in mammals, their bodies shut down and conserve energy for the coming year.
+During the period of brumation, a reptile may not eat, drink, defecate, or move for several weeks.
+It may bury itself completely underground or go to the darkest, coolest part of its enclosure.
+It can scare you when your pet doesn't respond to normal stimuli such as poking and prodding.

-Both males and females can go into this type of hibernation with males usually emerging from their deep sleep before the females.
-They may also brumate at any time throughout the year so this isn't a seasonal behavior.
+Both males and females can go into this type of hibernation, with males usually emerging from their deep sleep before the females.
+They may also brumate at any time throughout the year, so this isn't a seasonal behavior.

 Why Does a Reptile Brumate?

-Brumation is a natural thing that is completely safe for your healthy reptile to do.
+Pet reptiles have no reason to brumate but it is an innate behavior, therefore, their bodies tell them to do it.
+Brumation is a natural thing that is completely safe for your healthy reptile.
 In the wild, some reptiles, like bearded dragons, may brumate to avoid cold temperatures and the lack of food and water.
-In captivity, even though their light cycles and food may stay constant day after day, their biological clock may take over and tell their bodies to shut down for awhile.
+In captivity, even though their light cycles and food may stay constant day after day, their biological clocks may take over and tell their bodies to shut down for a while.